timgifford/maven-buildtime-extension/README.md

 </extensions>
 ```
 Due to [MNG-5786](https://issues.apache.org/jira/browse/MNG-5786) you might need to use Maven 3.3.9 if
-`<projectroot>/.mvn/extenstions.xml` is not picked up.
+`<projectroot>/.mvn/extensions.xml` is not picked up.
 You can also check the build log for the presence of the string
-`BuildTimeEventSpy is registered.` which is loggged if the extension was successfully activated.
+`BuildTimeEventSpy is registered.` which is logged if the extension was successfully activated.

 ## Maven 3.2 - Use version 2.0+ ```Deprecated```